-GitWCRev is Windows console program which can be used to read the status of a Git working tree and optionally perform keyword substitution in a template file - another alternative could be git filters (cf. the section called “gitattributes(5)”).
+GitWCRev is Windows console program which can be used to read the status of a Git working tree or specific files inside a working tree and optionally perform keyword substitution in a template file - another alternative could be git filters (cf. gitattributes(5) man-page).
 This is often used as part of the build process as a means of incorporating working tree information into the object you are building.
 Typically it might be used to include the revision number in an “About” box.

 GitWCRev.exe is called from the command line or a script, and is controlled using the command line parameters.

 WorkingTreePath is the path to the working tree OR a directory/file inside a working tree to check.
 The path may be absolute or relative to the current working directory.

 If you want GitWCRev to perform keyword substitution, so that fields like repository revision is saved to a text file, you need to supply a template file

 DstVersionFile which contains the substituted version of the template.

 You can specify ignore patterns for GitWCRev to prevent specific files and paths from being considered.
 The patterns are read from a file named

 .gitwcrevignore.
 The file is read from the working tree root.
 If the file does not exist, no files or paths are ignored.
 The

 .gitwcrevignore file can contain multiple patterns, separated by newlines.
 The patterns are matched against the paths relative to the repository root .
 For example, to ignore all files in the